From Medical Records to Diagnostic Dialogues: A Clinical-Grounded Approach and Dataset for Psychiatric Comorbidity: Multi-agent Diagnosis Framework

 \subsection{Clinical-Grounded Interview Pipeline}

 The Structured Clinical Interview for DSM-5 (SCID-5-RV) is a standardized tool for assessing mental disorders, offering a systematic approach to symptom evaluation and diagnosis.
+Its diagnostic structure has been widely validated in diverse clinical and cultural settings~\citep{mohammadkhani2020psychometric,shankman2018reliability,brodey2018rapid}.
 Adhering to SCID-5-RV grounds our framework in established clinical practices.
 To guide LLM-based psychiatric interviews, we restructure SCID-5-RV into two parts: a Hierarchical Diagnostic State Machine (HDSM) and a Diagnostic Context Tree (DCT).
 This design ensures a structured, dynamic, and clinically coherent dialogue flow.

 \textbf{Hierarchical Diagnostic State Machine (HDSM)}\quad The HDSM adheres to the SCID-5-RV protocol, assigning one sub-state machine to each target disorder (MDD, AD, BD, ADHD).
 Each sub-state machine terminates in explicit diagnostic outcomes; for MDD, the terminal states \texttt{depression1}--\texttt{depression5} in \autoref{fig:depression_machine} represent five mutually exclusive diagnoses (see the complete architecture in Appendix~\ref{appendix:HDSM}).
 In contrast to MDD-5k, which selected topics in random order, HDSM enables the agent to both ask questions and refine the diagnosis iteratively, reflecting real clinical reasoning.
 Following clinical design, the HDSM consists of a \emph{Graphical three-level hierarchy:}